 It characterizes the Max SPL of a transducer by setting limits on specific metrics (THD, Rub & Buzz, Perceptual Rub & Buzz, Input Voltage and Compression) and then driving the transducer at a series of standard ISO frequencies, increasing the stimulus level until the one of the limits is surpassed.
 The sequence begins by measuring the frequency response and impedance of the DUT.
 The user is asked if they wish to use the -3dB from resonance frequency as the test Start Frequency or manually enter another value.
 The user is then prompted to enter a Stop Frequency, initial test level and limit values for the metrics of interest.
 The sequence then plays the stimulus Start Frequency in a loop, increasing the level +3dB with each loop iteration until one of the limits is exceeded.
 The stimulus level is then adjusted -3dB and the sequence continues to a second loop which increases the stimulus level +0.5 dB with each loop iteration until the limit is exceeded.
 At this point, the limit results are saved to an Excel file, the stimulus frequency is incremented by a constant multiplication step and the process is repeated until the Stop Frequency is achieved.
 Every time the main loop is completed, the individual SPL and Stimulus Level x-y pairs are concatenated to master curves.
 At the end of the sequence, the Max SPL and Stimulus Level curves are autosaved in .dat format.

 This sequence tests a stereo headphone connected to a portable audio device such as a mobile phone or MP3 player.
-It is particularly useful for testing headphones with proprietary connectors such as the Lightning connector which otherwise can’t be tested in a conventional “closed loop” test configuration.
+This open loop headphone test is particularly useful for testing headphones with proprietary connectors such as the Lightning connector which otherwise can’t be tested in a conventional “closed loop” test configuration.

 The test stimulus is created in SoundCheck, saved as a WAV file and loaded on to the portable device for playback.
 Both left and right earphones are measured simultaneously using a continuous log sweep from 20 Hz to 20 kHz.
 The sequence uses a short 1 kHz tone, pre-pended to the normal test stimulus to automatically trigger the test when playback of the test signal begins; it also serves as reference tone for any frequency shift calculations.
 Post-processing precisely synchronizes the stimulus and response waveforms, and then calculation of the measurement parameters proceeds as with any conventional headphone.
 In this case, analysis is performed using the Time Selective Response (TSR) algorithm which performs THD and fundamental frequency response analysis simultaneously in addition to producing an impulse response.
 The fundamentals are then post processed to derive the sensitivity of the left and right channels at 1 kHz.